-“I was surrounded by music and drummers from the time I was two years old.
-My father and drummer Mickey Roker would rehearse at the house a lot and whenever Uncle Jimmy had a new record he was releasing, he’d come over with a prerelease copy.
+“I was surrounded by music from the time I was two years old.
+My father and drummer Mickey Roker would rehearse at the house a lot.
+Whenever Uncle Jimmy had a new record he was releasing, he’d come over with a prerelease copy.
 We would listen to it together as a family.
 I used to play along with those records for hours.”

-He attended the Berklee College of Music, the international center for education in professional music renowned for its acclaimed Jazz faculty, where he majored in instrumental performance (1979) and received the Distinguished Alumni Award in 1998.
+Tommy attended the Berklee College of Music, the international center for education in professional music renowned for its acclaimed Jazz faculty, where he majored in instrumental performance (1979) and received the Distinguished Alumni Award in 1998.

 He has performed as a regular member with Dizzy Gillespie, Sonny Rollins, John McLaughlin, The Manhattan Transfer, Kevin Eubanks, Jimmy Smith, Stanley Jordan, Tania Maria, Gary Burton, and a host of other Jazz greats.

 Tommy’s intelligent, exciting and stylistically authentic drumming has established him as a leading member of a new generation of Jazz Masters.